Mandarin Orange Cake

-"Start with yellow cake mix and Mandarin oranges to make this cake with a frosting made with pineapple, pudding mixture, and whipped topping."
+This mandarin orange cake is super easy to make with yellow cake mix and mandarin oranges.
+The frosting is made with pineapple, pudding mixture, and whipped topping.

 Okay, here's what you need to do to perfect this recipe....
 Add 1 teaspoon orange extract to the cake mix and cut the oil down to 3/4 cup.
 Other than those couple of things, follow the rest exactly and trust me, you will not be disappointed!
 I made two of these for a luncheon of 40 ladies and it was a huge hit.
 Several women asked me for the recipe and I was almost embarassed to let them know how easy it was!
 The topping is heavenly and could be used for lots of different things... maybe a big dollup on a slice of angel food cake or pound cake???
 Yummy!
 Thanks for this wonderful recipe; I will be making it again and again!